maykinmedia/open-api-framework/README.rst

 |python-versions| |django-versions| |pypi-version|

-A metapackage for registration components, that bundles the dependencies shared between these components
+A metapackage for registration components, that bundles the dependencies shared between these components and provides generic base settings

 .. contents::